eaysin-arafat/react-form-interactions/README.md

 ## Summary

 This validation guide provides an overview of the built-in validation rules available in the useFormInteractions package, along with examples of how to configure and use these rules in your React forms.
 The package offers a flexible and comprehensive way to manage form validation, ensuring data integrity and improving the user experience.

-# Additional Resources

-- **GitHub Repository**: Link to the useFormInteractions GitHub repository.